Amendment No. 21 arises out of committee proceedings.

 The concerns of the Mahon tribunal were around the capturing of councillors by developers.
 It was absolutely right that those concerns were addressed by the Department.
 It does not mean, however, that an individual council chief executive can bring forward an amendment to a development plan as one person recommending it.
 While I do not suggest that it is happening, chief executives and ordinary people can get captured by developers as well as elected councillors.
 If accepted, the proposals in this amendment would be much safer than the current system because at least the decision is made out in the open, it goes before a full council meeting and 75% of the elected councillors in that area must vote to approve it.
 The amendment would bring a lot of improvements to the table.

 I hope the amendment is acceptable.
 It has been suggested that it could be reviewed after 12 or 24 months.
 It is a sensible amendment and if we are serious about strengthening local democratic accountability for people, then I believe this is the best way forward.
-Development plans can very often have a tenure of five years and we have seen how the economic cycles of the State dictate whether or not those development plans are valid at any given time.
+Development plans can very often have a tenure of five years and we have seen how the economic cycles of the State dictate whether those development plans are valid at any given time.
 In Dublin there is a need to rezone land for housing and perhaps councillors cannot initiate that process of their own accord.
 This amendment would allow them to do that.
 It is a sensible amendment.

 I will address the Opposition amendments Nos.
-26 and 27 together, as tabled by Senators O'Sullivan and Boyhan, respectively.
+26 and 27 together, as tabled by Senators Grace O'Sullivan and Boyhan, respectively.

 Both amendments have the same overall objective of the initiation, at the behest of the elected representative of the council, of a process for the variation of the local development plan or local area plan by way of a resolution adopted at a council meeting.
 We have had some discussions around this proposal over the past months as the Bill has come through the Houses.
 There is a lot of merit in the amendments and everyone here has spoken in favour of one or other of them.